QuentindiMeo/tek-pool-challenge/speedrun/README.md

 Tools like [LiveSplit](https://github.com/LiveSplit) can help you monitor your progress.
 Find in this folder a [splits file](./challenge.lss) for LiveSplit, as well as a [suggested layout](./challenge.lsl) for the timer.
-You may note that my personal favourite type of run is the **200% nWAVICO full coverage**.
+You may note that my personal favourite type of run is the **111% nWAVICO full coverage**.

 ---

 I may suggest various types of runs:

-- **Any%**: Complete all the exercises as fast as possible, using any means necessary.
+- **Any%**: Complete all the exercises as fast as possible, using any means necessary (no peer programming allowed).
 - **101%**: ^, but also while getting a perfect Valgrind score (no memory leaks, no errors).
-- **200%**: ^, but also while respecting the [EPITECH coding style].
+- **111%**: ^, but also while respecting the [EPITECH coding style].
 Use `make norm` to check your code using my Ruby script.

 I may also suggest difficulty modifiers: